 - Preheat oven to 350°F. Peel squash and apples.
 Dice squash into one inch cubes; slice the apples.

 - Let the casserole cool for about 10-15 minutes to allow the liquid in the bottom of the dish to thicken slightly.
 Serve warm.
-Season with salt and pepper, to taste.
+Season with salt and black pepper, to taste.

 Notes